-The Preserve is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
-The Preserve was classified as a private foundation pursuant to Section 509(a).
-Effective January 1, 2010, the Preserve terminated its private foundation status and is currently classified as a publically supported organization.
+The Preserve is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code and is classified as an organization that is not a private foundation, and qualifies for the charitable contribution deduction of individual donors.
 Management believes there are no sources of unrelated business taxable income and no uncertain tax positions.
-The Preserve is generally no longer subject to examination by the Internal Revenue Service for years before 2009.
+The Preserve is required to file Federal Form 990 "Return of Organization Exempt from Income Tax".
+The Preserve is generally no longer subject to examination by the Internal Revenue Service for tax years before 2013.